gilde-der-nacht/hermes/README.md

 ## Add Bot (Server Administrator)

-To add the Discord bot to a Discord Server, the administrator of the Discord server has to add the bot manually and give it appropriate permissions.
+To add the Discord bot to a Discord Server, the administrator of the Discord server has to add the bot manually and give the bot appropriate permissions.
 The default permission can be created with combination of numeric values:

 Permission Flag Examples